rust-lang/book/src/ch11-01-writing-tests.md

 It’s possible to mark a test as ignored so it doesn’t run in a particular instance; we’ll cover that in the [“Ignoring Some Tests Unless Specifically Requested”][ignoring]<!-- ignore --> section later in this chapter.
 Because we haven’t done that here, the summary shows `0 ignored`.
+We can also pass an argument to the `cargo test` command to run only tests whose name matches a string; this is called _filtering_ and we’ll cover that in the [“Running a Subset of Tests by Name”][subset]<!-- ignore --> section.
+Here we haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.

 The `0 measured` statistic is for benchmark tests that measure performance.
 Benchmark tests are, as of this writing, only available in nightly Rust.
 See [the documentation about benchmark tests][bench] to learn more.

-We can pass an argument to the `cargo test` command to run only tests whose name matches a string; this is called _filtering_ and we’ll cover that in the [“Running a Subset of Tests by Name”][subset]<!-- ignore --> section.
-Here we haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.

 The next part of the test output starting at `Doc-tests adder` is for the results of any documentation tests.
 We don’t have any documentation tests yet,